 First of all, solve a real problem.
 Build your solution for your customers, not for yourself.
 Know your customer like your girlfriend.
 Talk with them.
 Finding a real solution is not easy.
 It will take both time and effort.

 Early-stage entrepreneurs think that funding is the most important thing and without funding, they will die.
 My suggestion would if you cannot find a cheaper way to start your venture, you are not an entrepreneur yet.
 You need to find ways to get the resources that you’ll be buying with that money.
 Focus on getting those resources without money or in a cheaper way instead of paying for them.

 We started Avijatrik with almost no money.
 We worked from home for almost a year with a Desktop computer.
 When I could afford a graphic designer I learned graphic design myself.
 I learned about web development when I could not afford a developer.
 It’s the only way to succeed.
 There is no shortcut.

 You should apply to get featured at Future Startup.

 We’re looking for entrepreneurs building profitable businesses and side projects to feature at FS.
-If you are building one, come share what you’re working on and let us help you to reach out to customers, potential partners and to the world.
+If you are building one, come share what you’re working on, and let us help you to reach out to customers, potential partners, and the world.
 Simply fill out this form, we will reach out to you.